 Top 10 Languages for Website Translation and Localization

-English is the most universally spoken language in the world, it’s no surprise this is one of the top 10 languages.
-Apart from the 67 English speaking nations, 27 other countries use English as their official business language.
+English is the most universally spoken language in the world, so it’s no surprise that it’s one of the top 10 languages for website localization.
+Apart from the 67 English-speaking nations, 27 other countries use English as their official business language.
 Additionally, the number of internet users who consume online content exclusively in English stands at over 25%.

 After English, Chinese has one of the highest user bases in the world.
 There are over 1 billion native speakers.
 Some researchers believe that Mandarin Chinese is the world’s fastest-growing language.
 Over 19.8% of internet users speak and write in Chinese – both the simplified and traditional versions.
 As of 2022, China is the biggest eCommerce market in the world.

 You might think that Spanish is spoken primarily in Latin America and some parts of North America, like Mexico.
 But Spanish usage is growing around the world.
 Today, 500 million people use Spanish as a primary language in their personal and professional lives.
 7.6% of all internet users are native Spanish speakers, and 4.6% look exclusively for Spanish content.

 As one of the largest and most populous countries in the world, India is a lucrative market for global brands.
 Hindi is the unofficial primary language for communication in many states.
 India has many languages, but over 43% of the population regards Hindi as their native language.

 About 6.4% of all content on the web is in Russian, and about 260 million people are currently consuming Russian content online.
 Russia is one of the world’s largest economies.

 Just a few years ago, Arabic had the least amount of representation on the internet.
 But times have changed, and today Arabic is one of the most critical languages for website localization.
 Over 5% of all internet users use Arabic as a primary language.
 With your website translated into Arabic and localized for specific Arabic-speaking countries, you can target not only the Middle East but also a large part of Africa.